These 10 Secrets Will Make Your Life Better

 The full gist is this – stop pointing your finger in a bid to blame other people for the outcomes of your life and start pulling your own weight by actually taking responsibility for your life.

-Your life is like your laundry – except you pay someone to do it for you, chances are that they won’t do it well.
-In the same way, except someone has a direct stake in your life, they are bound to care about it as little as possible.
+Your life is like your laundry.
+Except you pay someone to do it for you, chances are that they won’t do it well.
+In the same way, except someone has a direct stake in your life, they will care about it as little as possible.

-But then, the thing about life is that it’s designed such that no one has nearly enough stake in it as you do, not even your closest pals, spouse or parents.
+But then, the thing about life is that it’s such that no one has nearly enough stake in it as you do.
+Not even your closest pals, spouse or parents.

 So, as the CEO of ‘You Inc’, with yourself as the largest shareholder, how committed do you think lesser contributors will be, given the ‘inferior’ position they occupy in the pecking order?

 On this note, I’ll move on to the next point by saying this.
 You may delegate duties but to really position yourself to command influence, don’t ever delegate decisions that directly affect the critical outcomes of your life.

 This comes on the heel of the last point where of course I said to always stand up for yourself.

 But then, standing up for oneself is not the same as always opting for being isolated.

 So, how do you leverage on relationships without compromising your individuality or your ability to stand on your own feet?

 The first thing is to realize that ‘leveraging’ is not spelt as ‘relying’ – there is a huge difference, as much as there is between parasitism and symbiotism.